Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 Concluding what to expect visiting Japan in spring

 That’s a wrap for this detailed guide to visiting Japan in springtime!
-Now it’s no longer a secret that spring blossoms throughout Japan can be enjoyed from as early as mid-February until late April.
-It’s good to know how to avoid the main crowds and visit during a less busy time for a more intimate experience.
+Now it’s no longer a secret that spring blossoms in Japan can be enjoyed from as early as mid-February until late April.

 Are you looking for ideas for planning a Japan itinerary for the first time?
 My Japan travel blog has free itineraries to follow, travel tips, where to buy the Japan Rail Pass, how to learn Japanese for travel, the do’s and don’ts of Japanese etiquette and much more.
 Take a look once you’re done here for everything you need to know before you go!